encyclopedia-of-code/tiny-graphics-js/README.md

 The tiny-graphics-js library refactors common WebGL steps, demonstrating how to organize a complex graphics program.

 Use this library to learn graphics and WebGL.
-You will reduce the clutter and repetition that tends to fill up beginner WebGL projects.
+You will reduce the clutter and repetition that tends to plague beginner WebGL projects.

 The tiny-graphics-js library mainly excels in an educational setting by showing a compact but effective usage of WebGL commands.
 This project bridges the difficult gap that occurs once you've learned WebGL commands but still struggle with excessive setup code between steps.
 Tiny-graphics shows how to organize WebGL calls into a flexible program with reusable parts.
 With setup code out of the way, you can see your math more clearly, and focus on creativity.